JRCarrion-ctrl/Privacy-Policy/README.md

 **Effective Date:** 29 October, 2025

-Center Church Frederick ("we", "our", or "us") is committed to protecting your privacy.
+CCFrederick ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how our mobile app ("the App") collects, uses, stores, and protects your personal information.

 ---